visortelle/dekaf.io/site/docs/namespaces/manage-permissions.md

 If you don't manage Pulsar in your organization, feel free to skip this page.

-Otherwise, we recommend you to carefully read the Pulsar documentation chapters about it's security model.[^2]
+Otherwise, we recommend you to carefully read the Pulsar documentation chapters about it's security model first.[^2]

 :::

 ## View Namespace Permissions

-- On the namespace overview page, click the "Details" button
+- On the [namespace overview page](/docs/namespaces/namespace-overview), click the "Details" button
 - Click the "Access Control" tab
 - You'll see the list of roles and their permissions